MLB talks gain momentum toward deal saving 162-game season

 AP Baseball Writer

-NEW YORK (AP) — Major League Baseball and its locked-out players gained momentum toward an agreement Thursday after the bickering sides agreed to negotiate on an international amateur draft and management made a new counteroffer.
+NEW YORK (AP) — Major League Baseball and its locked-out players agreed Thursday to negotiate on an international amateur draft, and management made a counteroffer as the sport’s drawn-out labor talks finally gained momentum toward an agreement.

 MLB told players if an agreement was reached by 3 p.m.
 Thursday and ratified later in the day, players could start reporting to spring training on Friday, a person familiar with the negotiations told The Associated Press.
 The person spoke on condition of anonymity because no announcement was made.